Blog/Tirzepatide with B12: What to Know

 Common pharmaciesStrive Pharmacy, Empower Pharmacy, Hallandale Pharmacy

 This article covers what the B12 addition actually does, why pharmacies add it, the impurity concern, and whether you should choose tirzepatide with or without B12.
+For timing guidance, see best time to take tirzepatide.

 This is educational content.
 Follow your prescriber's instructions exactly.